rebcabin/rebcabin.github.io/LambdaThePynultimateImperative002.md

 +++

 Contrast to a braided design, where each facility explicitly accounts for every other.
+Such a design is not usually created on purpose: it accretes as semantics is bodged on to syntax trees.
+Correcting such a design requires total refactoring after-the-fact.
+It's much easier to get it right before-the-fact.

 +++

-# Environment and Frame
+# Environment and Frame<a id="environment"></a>

 +++